Homesapp/HomesappNew/replit.md

 The backend is built with Node.js, Express.js, and TypeScript (ESM), providing a RESTful API.
 It features role-based middleware, JSON error handling, and dual authentication: Replit Auth (OpenID Connect) for regular users and local username/password for administrators, including session management and user approval workflows.

 ### Data Storage
 PostgreSQL (Neon serverless) and Drizzle ORM are used for type-safe database interactions.
 The schema supports user management, property lifecycle, appointment scheduling, client presentation cards, service providers, offer workflows, staff assignments, audit logs, lead capture, a `condominiums` table with a three-state approval workflow, and a bidirectional review system.
 Financial tracking, payout management, and a comprehensive rental contract system are integrated, handling commissions, referrals, and rental income with automated commission calculations and digital signature tracking.
+An automatic error tracking system captures frontend errors, console errors, and unhandled promise rejections, logging them to the database and notifying administrators.

 The schema includes:
 - **Condominiums**: Linked to colonies via `colonyId` foreign key for parent-child relationship